 Below: Examples of two stems - which are quite variable due to the number of varieties.
-Gray stem photo ©Patrick J. Alexander, USDA-NRCS Plants Data Base.
+Gray stem photo ©Aaron Carlson, Wisconsin Flora.

-Below: 1st photo - theis flower head has glandular hair.
+Below: 1st photo - this flower head has glandular hair.
 2nd photo - seeds forming.
 3rd photo - the dry cypselae with pappus attached.

 Hairy Golden-aster was first introduced to the Garden by Eloise Butler in the Spring of 1914 with plants she sourced from Columbia Heights MN.
-She planted more in 1915, '18 and '19.
+She planted more in 1915, then beginning in 1917 she planted them every year through 1928 except for 1921.
 In her day the classification was Chrysopsis villosa.
 The species was still in the Garden at the time of Martha Crone's 1951 census.
 She had noted planting it Sept.
 1945 and '46.

 In North America, the various varieties of this plant are found from the Great Plains to the west coast with populations also found in Minnesota, Iowa, Illinois, Indiana, Wisconsin and Michigan.
 In Canada the range is from Ontario to the west coast.
 In Minnesota the plant is found in the southern and western half of the state, including most metro area counties.